Ontario and Canada Legal Rights Explained

 (a) General

-Many of the other chapters in this program deal with the primary "conditions of eligibility" that applicants and recipients must satisfy to get and maintain eligibility for welfare asistance, including: income and asset eligibility, categorical eligibility, Ontario residence, workfare compliance, etc. No one is eligible for assistance unless they satisfy "all conditions of eligibility under this Act and the regulations" [Act s.7(1)].
+Many of the other chapters in this Legal Guide deal with the primary "conditions of eligibility" that applicants and recipients must satisfy to get and maintain eligibility for welfare asistance, including: income and asset eligibility, categorical eligibility, Ontario residence, workfare compliance, etc. No one is eligible for assistance unless they satisfy "all conditions of eligibility under this Act and the regulations" [Act s.7(1)].

 Effectively however another free-standing and separate "condition of eligibility" exists which relates to - and over-arches - all primary conditions of eligibility.
 This is what I call "information eligibility": the providing [by the applicant/recipient and (most) members of their benefit unit] to the administrator of the information and "verification of information" required to establish these primary "conditions of eligibility":